rahul-gharat/dronahq-docs/docs/reference/connectors/dronahqRPC.md

 </figure>

 1. Request Initiation: A query is created in DronaHQ that makes a request to execute a specific action or method on your server.
-2. Request Handling: DronaHQ Worker Pushes the request into the Request Queue.Then Runapi fetches the request and forwards it to the configured RPC Agent running on your server.
+2. Request Handling: DronaHQ pushes the request into Request Queue.
+Then request is fetched by the active RPC agent at fixed intervals.
-3. Response Management: Your RPC Agent processes the request using the action/method and arguments provided.
-The result is sent back to the Response Queue, where it is fetched by DronaHQ and displayed.
+3. Response Management: RPC Agent processes the request using the action/method and arguments provided.
+The result is logged in Response Queue, where it is fetched by DronaHQ and sent to browser.

 ## Prerequisites